Propositions #7: Evidentiary Methods

 If politics is a performance—or at least performative—then the staging and enactment of political events can serve as a means to inscribe new histories within the public memory.
 Theatrical devices can be used to open up the past to scrutiny and speculation, the present to reflection and mobilization, and the future to apprehension and collective imagination.

-Focusing on the evidentiary method of reenactment, Stefanos Levidis and Natascha Sadr Haghighian discuss 77sqm_9:26min, 2017, a counter-investigation into the testimony of Andres Temme in relation to the murder of Halit Yozgat in Kassel on 6 April, 2006.
+Focusing on the evidentiary method of reenactment, Stefanos Levidis and Natascha Sadr Haghighian discuss 77sqm_9:26min, 2017, a counter-investigation into the testimony of German intelligence officer Andreas Temme in relation to the murder of Halit Yozgat in Kassel on 6 April, 2006.
 Lisa Ito introduces the Concerned Artists of the Philippines’s collective responses to rising fascism and participation in the country’s anti-dictatorship struggle.

 Order your ticket for Propositions #7/4: Reenact here.